Easy-to-make Shapes Puzzle that your toddler will love

 This activity is brought to you by Vidushi, a DIY blogger and mom to little Ira.
 Today, she will be showing us how to create and play with a Shapes Puzzle and Stencil.

 This simple cardboard-based activity can be used in various ways to teach your child about shapes.
 The benefits of playing with it are:

 1. Learning shapes - Your child will learn the names of different shapes, how many sides and corners each have, and how to identify and differentiate between them.

 2. Prewriting skills - Using the stencil to draw shapes will help them get comfortable with holding and manipulating a pencil, which is crucial to writing.

-3. Visual skills - This activity will help them hone their hand-eye coordination, bilateral coordination, and midline crossing skills.
+3. Visual skills - This shapes puzzle activity will help them hone their hand-eye coordination, bilateral coordination, and midline crossing skills.
 These skills are necessary for daily activities such as reading, writing, and tying shoelaces.

 4. Cognitive skills - Drawing and matching different shapes will help build your child’s concentration, memory, and visual perception.

 5. Sensory skills - The different shapes and textures of the activity will hone their sensory skills.

 6. Fine motor skills - Using their fingers to pick up and move the pieces of the activity will hone their fine motor skills.